1. Can you tell me more details about your 2016 product recall at Costco Canada locations?

-Ocean’s is proud to state that all of our can manufactures for retail Salmon, Tuna, SnacKits, Flavoured tuna, Salads, Sardines, Crab, Mussels and Oysters have stated that they are no longer adding BPA to the cans or lids.
+Ocean Brands is proud to state that all of our can manufacturers for retail Salmon, Tuna, SnacKits, Flavoured tuna, Salads, Sardines, Crab, Mussels, Shrimps, Clams and Oysters have stated that they are no longer adding BPA to the cans or lids.
 However, the suppliers of these cans have stated that BPA has been in use for so long that they cannot guarantee trace amounts of BPA might not still be in the enameling machines.
-Conversely, our suppliers have tested the products above and have indicated that no detectable levels of BPA could be found in any of the can enamels.

 9. What are the Best before dates of your products?

 Ocean’s has recently decided to voluntarily declare the best before dates on all products to allow our consumers to be sure about their product freshness.
 If the can is in good condition it may even last longer although optimal freshness is best when consumed earlier than the best before date.
 Any rusty, bulging, leaking or significantly damaged cans should be discarded and all canned food should be stored at room temperature.
 Cans stored at high temperatures might have a reduced shelf life.

 Canned Salmon has a shelf life of 5 years from date of manufacturing.
 Our canned tuna (water packed) is 3 years, as are our Crabmeat, Shrimp and Baby Clams.
 Our ready-to-eat products, such as our Salads and Snack ‘N Lunch items are good for 2 years from the time of manufacturing.
 Our SnacKit products have the shortest shelf life of 18 months before the crackers may become stale.